GigaTables/reactables/README.md

 **What types of fields can be used in editor?**

-You can use any HTML5 types, but responsibility for cross-browser supported is on Your side.
+You can use any HTML5 types, but responsibility for cross-browser support is on Your side.

 **Can I choose more then one row?**

 It is possible to even select not only the bunch of rows, but several bunches and some between them, by manipulating with:
 Ctrl+Left click (one row anywhere) and Shift+Left click (several rows).
 Also U can use hot-keys to select above/below Ctrl+Arrow Up/Ctrl+Arrow Down and Ctrl+A will select them all for current table-view.

-**Can I sort columns content?**

-Definitely, also it is simple enough to sort them jointly.

-**What does search field mean?**

-The main search field is useful for searching through all columns.

 **Is it possible to search for a particular column in GT?**